Gout symptoms are often thought to be just a swollen big toe.

 You really need to read all the pages in this section to be certain that you have gout.
 However, if you have had a confirmed gout diagnosis from your doctor, then the best next step is to study the Gout Treatment Section.

-If you really do not understand your symptoms, or if you are confused by your doctors diagnosis, you can always ask in the Gout Symptoms And Causes Forum.
+If you really do not understand your symptoms, or if you are confused by your doctor’s diagnosis, you can always ask in the Gout Support Forum.